 2. Optimize titles and headings to be keyword-rich

-You want these keywords to pop up when they’re typed into a Google search, which plays into the meta descriptions.
-Properly optimizing your meta descriptions also helps determine whether or not people will want to click your link at all.
+You want these keywords to pop up when typed into a Google search, which plays into the meta descriptions.
+Properly optimizing your meta descriptions also helps determine whether or not people want to click your link.
 Remember, SEO for interior designers is all about being relevant and definitive!

 3. Include relevant and specific keywords in your page text